Hate crime: International spread (2000s-2010s)

+Use in academia and sociology

-The term "hate crime" came into common usage in the United States during the 1980s, but it is often used retrospectively in order to describe events which occurred prior to that era.
-From the Roman persecution of Christians to the Nazi slaughter of Jews, hate crimes were committed by individuals as well as governments long before the term was commonly used.
-A major part of defining crimes as hate crimes is determining that they have been committed against members of historically oppressed groups.
+The term is often used retrospectively in order to describe events in history.
+From the Roman persecution of Christians to the Holocaust, hate crimes were committed by individuals as well as governments long before the term was commonly used.
+A major part of defining crimes as hate crimes is determining that they were committed against members of historically oppressed groups.